 1.3.1 Assigned Program Advisors

-The name of your assigned program advisor is found on your student information page in AccessPlus.
+The name of your assigned program advisor is found on your student Workday account.
 Contact the Graduate Program Administrative Assistant (englgrad@iastate.edu) if your advisor is not listed.
 All new graduate students should introduce themselves to their assigned program advisors by the end of the fourth week of classes in their first semester.
 Your program advisor helps you plan your coursework and guides you in a variety of academic matters.
 Please remember that it is your responsibility to initiate contact with your assigned program advisor prior to registration, or when it is time to file certain forms or to meet certain deadlines.

 1.3.2 Program of Study (POS) Committee